sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/faq.md

 ### Why is the SidecarTridge TOS emulator limited to 256KB ROMs maximum?

-It uses the RP2040 microcontroller in the SidecarTridge ROM emulator, which has a maximum of 264KB of RAM memory.
-With 8KB reserved for the program, the maximum ROM size is 256KB.
+This is a limitation of the RP2040 microcontroller used in the v1 and v2 versions of the SidecarTridge ROM emulator.
+The RP2040 has a maximum address space of 256KB, which means it can only address up to 256KB of ROM memory.

-### Will the SidecarTridge TOS emulator support larger ROMs in the future?

-Potentially, but it cannot be promised.
-There are rumors of a new RP2040 microcontroller with more memory and features, but it is not yet available.
+The v3 version of the SidecarTridge TOS emulator can support 512KB ROMs thanks to the RP2350 microcontroller, but the Atari ST/STE/MegaST/MegaSTE motherboards only support 192KB or 256KB ROMs, so the SidecarTridge TOS v3 is limited to 256KB ROMs.

 ### Why is the SidecarTridge TOS limited to 16MBytes of Flash storage?